arismelachroinos/lscript/README.txt

 This script will make your life easier, and of course faster.

+Are you trying to memorize all the commands to capture a handshake? hahahaha

+----------------------What is this----------------------
+This is a script that automates many procedures about wifi penetration and hacking.

 Features:
 -----You dont need to remember commands anymore!!-----
 	Enabling-Disabling interfaces faster